medgift/quantimage-melampus/README.md

 This is the ML package for Imagine project called **"Melampus"**.

 Melampus consists of three modules:
-1. Classifier: Logistic Regression for image data
+1. Classifier
 2. Data preprocessor
-3. Feature selector (updated)
+3. Feature selector

+See the detailed documentation here: https://imagine-melampus.readthedocs.io/en/latest/

 ## Installation
 Production mode: